 Typically speaking, most hardwood floors are anything but green and that is because it can take a hardwood tree 50 to 100 years to grow before it can be harvested.
 But there has been an effort to try and “green” up the harvesting of hardwood trees.
 The Forest Stewardship Council (FCS) certifies and regulates forests so that they are “managed to meet the social, economic, ecological, cultural, and spiritual needs of present and future generations.”
 When you purchase a hardwood floor that has the FCS label, you can feel good you are purchasing wood that has been harvested in the most eco-friendly and socially-responsible way possible.

-If you love the look of new hardwood floors and want something even greener than sustainably-harvested hardwood, you’re best bet would be to.
+If you love the look of new hardwood floors and want something even greener than sustainably-harvested hardwood, you’re the best bet would be to.
 Bamboo offers the same warmth and sophistication of hardwood but, because it’s a grass and not a hardwood tree, it can regenerate after as little as 5-7 years.

 Better Homes and Gardens recently chose bamboo as the green flooring option of choice and installed it in their test kitchen.
 If you’re looking for durability, strand woven bamboo is 3 times harder than Oak or Maple and is uniquely beautiful.

 Of course, the greenest option is to keep the floor you’ve got.
 This may be difficult if your floor is shag carpeting from the 1970s with bits and pieces of God-knows-what stuck in it.
 If that’s the case, any of the options listed above will do just fine.

 If, on the other hand, your current flooring can simply be resurfaced or refinished, that would be the greenest choice.
 It was also the most affordable choice.

 If you can’t keep your existing floors find out where your contractor plans on dumping them.
 With carpeting, you may be able to find a recycling plant to drop it off instead of having it end up in a landfill.